Kickrr11/simple-crm/README.md

         }
     }
     </code>
-  - The value of access_token must be included when making requests to each of the endpoints below example:
+  - The following headers must be included on each request:

     `
     Content-type: multipart/form-data